 Get a better understanding of how things work in this video:

-There are three walk modes on the Adrenaline: 0 degree rise for flat terrain, 7 degrees incline for low angle and 13 degrees rise for steep climbs.
+There are three walk modes on the Adrenaline: 0-degree rise for flat terrain, 7 degrees incline for low angle and 13 degrees rise for steep climbs.
 The "In-control climbing aid"(or riser as I typically call them) is positioned directly under the heal for ideal support, stability and transmission of forces from your weight when skinning up.
 To engage the riser you simply push it down from under the heel plate and to adjust it you again use your ski pole to move it as on other Freeride Touring Bindings.
-At 80mm wide the riser is very stable and the combination of metal and thermoplastic elastometers reduces noise and the force of the impact with each heal strike.
+At 80mm wide the riser is very stable and the combination of metal and thermoplastic elastometers reduces noise and the force of the impact with each heel strike.
 The big benefit of the Tyrolia Adrenaline design is that you do not have to take your skis off to switch from ski to walk mode and back again like you do with the Marker bindings.

 The riser is engaged and provides an climbing angle of seven degrees.